Climate Lab Book blog pages have a Creative Commons Attribution-Share Alike 3.0 Unported License.

 The ‘signal’ of a warming climate is emerging against a background ‘noise’ of natural internal variability.
 Both the magnitude of the signal and the noise vary spatially and seasonally.
 As society and ecosystems tend to be somewhat adapted to natural … Continue reading

-The final draft chapters of the IPCC AR5 WG1 assessment on the physical basis for climate change have now been published.
-The AR5 includes, for the first time, a specific chapter and assessment on ‘near-term’ climate change, which covers the … Continue reading
+The final version of the IPCC AR5 WG1 assessment on the physical basis for climate change has now been published.
+The AR5 includes, for the first time, a specific chapter and assessment on ‘near-term’ climate change, which covers the period … Continue reading

 What are the possible regional temperature trends over the coming few decades?
 Globally, on average, there is expected to be a long-term warming, but this is not necessarily true for any particular location or period.
 What are the probabilities of … Continue reading

 The Science Media Centre recently held a briefing for journalists on the recent slowdown in global surface temperature rise, and published an accompanying briefing note.
 The Met Office also released three reports on the topic.
 The key points were: (1) … Continue reading

 The recent WMO press release on the climate of the 2001-2010 period highlighted that global temperature change was accelerating.
 Although this could be a misleading statement, should we even be expecting global temperature changes to be accelerating at present?

 A recent comparison of global temperature observations and model simulations on this blog prompted a rush of media and wider interest, notably in the Daily Mail, The Economist & in evidence to the US House of Representatives.
 Given the widespread … Continue reading

 Climate information for the future is usually presented in the form of scenarios: plausible and consistent descriptions of future climate without probability information.
 This suffices for many purposes, but for the near term, say up to 2050, scenarios of emissions … Continue reading